malvika-sinha/RailMed/README.md

 <h1 align="left">🫀RailMed</h1>
-The RailMed app addresses these challenges by providing a seamless, user-friendly platform for booking appointments and accessing healthcare services.
-It simplifies scheduling, sends timely notifications, and offers access to specialized care.
-This app enhances patient experience, improves healthcare efficiency, and ensures timely, quality care for railway employees and their families, leading to better health outcomes and increased satisfaction.
+The RailMed app addresses these challenges by providing a seamless, user-friendly platform specially for Railway hospitals and assistance to the patients, for booking appointments and accessing healthcare services.
+We know that there are lots of medical related websites/apps are built but realised lately that there's no such websites for Railway Hospitals due to which ptients could not able to meet the necessary requirements ,causing long-waits for thh healthcare.
+Henceforth RailMed simplifies scheduling, sends timely notifications, and offers access to specialized care.
+It enhances patient experience, improves healthcare efficiency, and ensures timely, quality care for railway employees and their families, leading to better health outcomes and increased satisfaction.

 ## 👉🏻TECH STACK:
 Frontend: React